 How to Hunt Game on Your Own

-If you have the ability to create a weapon, such using your pocket knife on the end of a branch like a spear or even whittling a spear point out of wood, you’re on your way to hunting small fish and game.
+If you have the ability to create a weapon, such using your pocket knife (or an actual survival knife) on the end of a branch like a spear or even whittling a spear point out of wood, you’re on your way to hunting small fish and game.
 It takes very little to craft a spear to kill small game.
 The problem is that you can waste a lot of energy hunting and chasing small game, and if you go after larger animals, you risk injury and possible death.
 For that reason, you should be careful when you hunt game and only go after creatures that you can easily spot and capture.

 Set Up Traps